RHIT-CSSE/csse332/syllabus.md

 layout: page
 ---

-# Changes!

-There needed to be [changes to this course to move to a fully online format](covid19_revisions.md).

-### Course Description
+## Course Description

 Students learn fundamental concepts of modern operating systems by studying how and why operating systems have evolved.
 Topics include CPU scheduling, process synchronization, memory management, file systems, I/O systems, privacy and security, and performance evaluation.
 Students implement parts of an operating system as a means of exploring the details of some of these topics.
+Students will also implement Linux kernel modules to explore the interactions between user-space and kernel-space.

-### Prerequisite Topics
+## Prerequisite Topics

 It is assumed that students are familiar with the C programming language and are well on their way to being independent programmers (i.e. they have a solid command of the material in CSSE-220).
 It is also assumed that students have an understanding of the material covered in CSSE-132 or CSSE-232 including interrupts and exceptions, the relationship between high-level languages and assembly code, and processor resources such as registers.

+## Textbook

+### Recommended textbook

+* Operating Systems: Three Easy Pieces, version 1.00, Remzi H. Arpaci-Dusseau and Andrea C. Apraci-Dusseau, August 2018.
+    * You can obtain a free copy of the textbook at: [Operating Systems: Three Easy Pieces](https://pages.cs.wisc.edu/~remzi/OSTEP/)

+> Unless otherwise specified, all Chapters and Sections listed on the schedule refer to the above textbook and chapters.

-### Textbook
+### Other great references

-#### Optional
+* Modern Operating Systems, 4th Edition, Andrew S. Tanenbaum, Herbert Bos, Pearson Education, 2015.

+* Linux kernel development, Robert Love, Pearson Education, 2010.

-* Operating System Concepts, 9th Edition, Abraham Silberschatz, Greg Gagne, and Peter B. Galvin, Wiley, 2012.
+* Operating System Concepts, 10th Edition, Abraham Silberschatz, Greg Gagne, and Peter B. Galvin, Wiley, 2018.

-> Unless otherwise specified, all Chapters and Sections listed on the schedule refer to Operating System Concepts.

-* A free open-source textbook: [Operating Systems: Three Easy Pieces](http://pages.cs.wisc.edu/~remzi/OSTEP/)

-#### Other References
+### Other References

 * C Programming Language, 2nd Edition, Brian W. Kernighan and Dennis M. Ritchie, Prentice Hall, 1988.